oggy/respec/README.markdown

 If the argument doesn't name an existing file, it's assumed to be an example name.

+It'll even `bundle exec` for you automatically.

-There are a few other shortcuts.
-Do `respec --help` to see them all.
+There are a few other shortcuts. `respec --help` to see them all.

 ## Contributing